ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 The  Board  regards  the  AGM  as  a  key  opportunity  to  communicate  directly  with  the  shareholders,  which  include institutional and retail investors, and encourages attendance and participation in dialogue.
 The notice of AGM or other general meetings and the Company's Annual Report, letters to shareholders, circulars and other related documents will be dispatched to shareholders within the prescribed time frame before the meeting.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000057_b581461f10c1a27a07cb0803a57568449f23e1d2210e69c929b14eed7f079c9e.png)
+**Description**: The image features the words "CORPORATE" stacked on top of "GOVERNANCE", both in a serif font with a purple or mauve color, suggesting a formal or professional context.

 ## Separate resolutions at general meetings on each substantially separate issue (Provision 11.2)